Is this really the end?

-I want to keep living in the world I’ve made for myself, the one where I get to make my own rules, much like that Star Trek holodeck.
-It’s rarely, if ever, about sex.
+I want to keep living in the world I’ve created, the one where I get to make my own rules, like in the Star Trek holodeck.
+It’s rarely, if ever, about sex for me.
 I’m deeply affectionate, but the wild child in me is sometimes like a high school virgin.

 That is what I live with: constant duality.

 I think I want a non-traditional relationship but then can’t imagine anything other than monogamy.